Victor-Freeze/Wallpaper-carousel/README.md

 A lightweight, resource-optimized, and visually stunning Android application built with **Kotlin**, **Jetpack Compose**, and **Material Design 3**.
 It automates your home screen and lock screen wallpaper rotation using a customizable list of images.

 ---

-## 🎨 Visual Preview

-The application features a beautifully polished diagonal split adaptive launcher icon depicting the transition of **Day and Night**, reflecting the dynamic nature of your changing wallpapers.

----